MaliwanDynamics/maliwandynamics.github.io/_posts/2024-09-15-Jekyll-syntax-highlight.md

   coderay_line_numbers: ''
 ```

 Keep in mind this is a minimal configuration, there are tons of other configuration options.
-I took the liberty of disabling line numbers for coderaty because it looks gross by default, but feel free to remove that.
+I took the liberty of disabling line numbers for Coderaty because it looks gross by default, but feel free to remove that.

 ## Customize Kramdown and Coderay